 Welcome

-Thank-you for visiting!
-This site provides coverage and results for every Delaware State Little League Baseball Tournament held for the major baseball (11-12 years old) division since 1957.
+Thank you for visiting!
+This site provides coverage and results for every Delaware state tournament held for the Little League Baseball division (10-12 years old) since the tournament was first held in 1957.

 What's New

-This site has been on the web since June 6, 2005.
+Our coverage of the Delaware state tournament launched on June 6, 2005.
 Click to contact the webmaster with any comments or questions about this page.

 The Delaware State Tournament